 Also, it protects your online activity with industry-standard AES-256 encryption.
 The VPN offers an extra layer of security with its DNS and IPv6 leak protection, as well as a kill switch, ensuring your IP address remains hidden in the event of a disrupted connection.

-Ivacy also supports protocols like OpenVPN TCP, OpenVPN UDP, IKEv2, and L2TP/IPsec to ensure solid security.
+Ivacy also supports protocols like OpenVPN TCP/UDP, IKEv2, L2TP, and WireGuard to ensure solid security.
 However, availability may vary depending on your device.

 Here's a table with all the crucial information you need to know about Ivacy VPN.

 |Supported Devices||Windows, macOS, Linux, Android, iOS, routers, and browsers.|

 |Features||Kill switch, split tunneling, IPv6 leak and DNS protection, and more.|

 |Supports||Netflix, Disney+, Hulu, torrenting, gaming, and more.|

 |Customer Support||Email, 24/7 live chat, support tickets, installation guide, and FAQs.|

 |Live Deal||90% OFF (5-year plan)|

 In our Ivacy review, we'll discuss the provider’s overall safety and offer a thorough breakdown of all its prominent features.
 We’ll also cover its content-unblocking capabilities, especially with streaming giants like Netflix, as well as dive into its security and privacy protocols.
 Finally, we’ll compare Ivacy to some other top-rated VPNs to see how it stacks up against the competition.